 The Board of Directors of the UCB Group is the governing body of the UCB Group.
-The current Board is composed of 13 Directors.
+The current Board is composed of 14 Directors.
 The Board appoints a chair and one or more vice chair among its members.
-The Board appointed Evelyn du Monceau as its chair and Pierre Gurdjian as the only vice chair of the Board in 2017.
-Jean-Christophe Tellier is the chief executive officer and chairman of the executive committee to whom the Board has delegated certain of its powers (the "Executive Committee").
+The Board appointed Stefan Oschmann as its chair and Fiona du Monceau as the only vice chair of the Board in 2021.
+Jean-Christophe Tellier is the chief executive officer and chair of the executive committee to whom the Board has delegated certain of its powers (the "Executive Committee").
 The current members of the Board are: